 For information about Tutoring Services, call 732-263-5721 or visit the Tutoring Services Web site.
 For information on Writing Services, call 732-571-7542 or visit the Writing Services Web site.
 For information about the Mathematics Learning Center, call 732-263-5305 or visit the Mathematics Learning Center Web site.

 Supplemental Instruction (SI) is a free, peer-facilitated academic assistance program, housed within the CSS, designed to help students succeed in traditionally difficult courses.
 SI sessions are regularly scheduled, informal review sessions that involve collaborative learning activities through which students can clarify course concepts and practice the types of study strategies that will help them truly master the information and skills required by the target course.
 For information about SI, please call 732-263-5345 or visit the Supplemental Instruction Web site.

 Class size will vary from course to course, but the average class is 21 students.

 Undergraduate students entering Monmouth University are required to complete an Experiential Education (ExEd) requirement.
 Recognizing that students can learn more by combining the theories and ideas taught in a classroom with real-life experiences, Monmouth provides opportunities such as internships, cooperative education, and service learning courses to help students achieve these objectives in a variety of ways.

 The Experiential Education News is published during the fall and spring semesters and features student success stories.
-Placement information is available to students 24 hours a day through the database of opportunities on the Monmouth University Web site at Experiential Education.

 The Honors School provides a supportive environment that encourages students to excel in both their studies and their capacity for leadership.
 Entrance into the program is open to students who have demonstrated intellectual excellence in high school or who do so after they have completed 12 credits.